How to Get The Most Out of Conferences

 - Avoid chain restaurants and stores.
 You can go to these places at home.
 If you have to pay out of your own pocket for better/more interesting food or experiences, it’s worth it.
 Also stay away from hotel restaurants.
 They tend to provide decent but safe and tame food choices.

 - Stay at the conference hotel if you’re new, but otherwise..
-If you want to maximize your chances to meet and socialize, staying at the conference hotel can be a plus.
-But otherwise, take a chance and stay in a bed and breakfast, or somewhere downtown.
-Often they are about as expensive as professional hotels (sometimes much cheaper), and might only be an extra block or two away.
-I’ve found that having a short stroll each morning through an actual neighborhood in that city, gives a very different perspective on attending a conference, than only taking an elevator ride to the conference level of the same hotel.
-Most American hotels look and feel exactly the same.
-Many bed and breakfasts have individual charm and character, often in the spirit of the locale.
+If you want to maximize your chances to meet and socialize, staying at the conference hotel has advantages.
+But otherwise, stay in a more interesting neighborhood.
+Having a walk each morning through an actual neighborhood (rather than the sterile places conferences centers often are) gives a different perspective, far more interesting than merely taking an elevator ride to the conference level of the same hotel.

-The benefits and drawbacks of going with coworkers
+The benefits and drawbacks of going with friends

 However, if you have 2 or 3 friends that you’re traveling with, you might find it easy to fall into a pattern where you spend most of your time with them.
-If it’s assumed you’ll all eat dinner together every night, odds are your not going to meet many new people, or experience other kinds of social situations.
-I’m not suggesting you should avoid your coworkers (though sometimes there’s good reason to), instead, just be aware of how you are spending your time.
+If it’s assumed you’ll all eat dinner together every night, you’re not going to meet new people.
+One trick is to go to dinner together with coworkers, but require that everyone bring someone they met at the conference.
+Or agree that at least one night, everyone had to go out on their own.